kingsley9410/kingsley9410/README.md

 - 👋 Hi, I’m kingsley joseph
 - 👀 I’m interested in building projects with expert developers.
 - 🌱 I’m currently learning java, software testing, python etc.
-- 💞️ I’m looking to collaborate on projects.
+- 💞️ I’m looking to collaborate with senior developers
 - 📫 How to reach me whatsapp +2348136849456.
 - 😄 Pronouns: code_king.
 - ⚡ Fun fact: coding the saviour of the world.